timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 Journaling---writing one's subjective thoughts and feelings--- is one such enjoyable practice from my youth that still pays dividends.

-In particular, life is full of hard times.
+The most general summary is that life is full of hard times.
 This includes hardships in one's personal, professional, familial, social, and romantic life.
 Considering worldwide as opposed to individualistic concerns, our hardships also include the global Covid-19 pandemic and economic recession that are still raging as well.
+None of this even begins to address the fact that tons of people around the world and in the United States live harsher lives than myself.
 Under such conditions,
-one's mind is expected to be flooded with many thoughts.
+one's mind is expected to be flooded with many distressed thoughts.
 And indeed, without a management system, one may find oneself drowning in a deluge of thoughts and emotions.

+## (Partial) Solutions
 In such contexts,
 journaling has long been one way for me to capture my steady stream of ideas and inner monologues.